 Project: The best way to truly understand what goes on in a compiler and a lot of techniques in programming languages is to write and explore code for a compiler.
-To that end, each student will be implementing a compiler in C++ as a semester long project.
-You will be given a smaller compiler, which uses the same techniques you will use as an example.
+To that end, each student will be implementing a compiler partially in Java and mostly in C++ as a semester long project.